Cromite/JSMin/README.md

 ```
 jsmin example.js
 ```
-When a file name is specified in the command line argument of jsmin, a file such as `example.min.js` is created in the same directory, and the compression result is output to this file.
+When a file name is specified in the command line argument of jsmin, a file such as **example.min.js** is created in the same directory, and the compression result is output to this file.
 ```
 jsmin input.js -o output.js
 ```
-You can also specify the destination file with the '-o' ('--output') option.
+You can also specify the destination file with the **-o** (**--output**) option.
 You can also write `jsmin -o output.js input.js`.
 ```
 jsmin example.js -w
 ```
-In addition, the '-w' ('--overwerite') option will overwrite the original file without creating a new file.You can also write `jsmin -w example.js`
+In addition, the **-w** (**--overwerite**) option will overwrite the original file without creating a new file.You can also write `jsmin -w example.js`

 **Use the -h (--help) option to see how to use it**
 ```